yeecher23/WC-2026-F11507001-YeeCher/Lab1.md

 Answer the following questions:

 1. What is the establishment cause in `RRCSetupRequest`?
--
+- UE asks gNb to establish a connection

-3. What SRB does `RRCSetupRequest` use?
+2. What SRB does `RRCSetupRequest` use?
 Why?
+- SRB0.
+Connection has not yet been established so UE have to communicate through the common control channel.

-4. Which side sends `RRCSetup`?
+3. Which side sends `RRCSetup`?
+- gNb

-5. Which signaling radio bearer is used after the RRC connection is established?
+4. Which signaling radio bearer is used after the RRC connection is established?
+- SRB1

-6. Which NAS message is carried inside `RRCSetupComplete`?
+5. Which NAS message is carried inside `RRCSetupComplete`?
+- dedicatedNAS-Message Registration Request

-7. At the end of this procedure, is the UE only connected to the gNB, or is it already registered with the 5G Core?
+6. At the end of this procedure, is the UE only connected to the gNB, or is it already registered with the 5G Core?
 Explain.
+- No. Establishing RRC connection does not mean network registration is complete.

 ### Checkpoint 3: RRC Connection Establishment — 35 points